-The One Big Beautiful Bill Act (OBBBA) raised the 1099-NEC reporting threshold from $600 to $2,000 per payee per calendar year, effective for calendar-2026 payments filed in January 2027.
-The $600 threshold still governs calendar-2025 payments filed in January 2026, so the GC 1099-NEC workpaper for construction subcontractors looks different in two consecutive cycles: the early-2026 close runs on the old floor, and the early-2027 close is the first under the new one.
-The threshold is statutory and indexed for inflation, so the floor will keep moving rather than snapping back.
+The One Big Beautiful Bill Act (OBBBA) raised the 1099-NEC reporting threshold from $600 to $2,000 per payee per calendar year, effective for calendar-2026 payments filed in January 2027; the IRS 2026 information-return threshold guidance reflects that post-2025 floor.
+The $600 threshold still governs calendar-2025 payments filed in January 2026.
+For GCs, that means the early-2026 workpaper runs on the old floor, while the early-2027 close is the first one under the new $2,000 threshold.
 Subcontractors paid between $600 and $1,999 in 2025 land on the 1099 file; the same payments in 2026 do not.
 Subs hovering near $2,000 need monitoring through December because a single late retainage release can push them over.

-Nothing else about the cycle changes.
-The GC still issues 1099-NEC to non-corporate subcontractors paid $2,000 or more for nonemployee compensation, still files with the IRS by January 31, and still owes recipients a copy by the same date.
-The corporate exemption still applies, the materials-vs-labor split still applies, backup withholding still runs at 24% when a W-9 is missing, and the IRS B-Notice cycle still arrives every spring.
-The rest of this article is sized to a general contractor's reality: a vendor master that runs 30 to 200 subcontractors deep, a December payment register that mixes ACH, check, wire, and a handful of card-paid amounts, an LLC-heavy vendor mix that defies a blanket corporate-exemption flag, and a year-end close that runs in parallel with retainage release and final-lien-waiver reconciliation.
-Single-property landlords cutting checks to two contractors should read the small-scale rental-landlord 1099-NEC workflow instead — different scope, different risk pattern.
+Other controls still matter.
+The GC still issues 1099-NEC to non-corporate subcontractors at or above the applicable threshold, files with the IRS by January 31, and gives recipients a copy by the same date.
+The corporate exemption, service/material classification, backup withholding, and IRS B-Notice cycle still apply.
+This article is sized to a general contractor's reality: a 30-to-200-subcontractor vendor master, December payments across ACH, check, wire, and occasional card activity, an LLC-heavy vendor mix, and a year-end close that overlaps retainage release and final-lien-waiver reconciliation.
+Single-property landlords cutting checks to two contractors should read the small-scale rental-landlord 1099-NEC workflow instead.

 W-9 Box 3 and the single-member LLC reporting trap